Mayflash F300 vs Mayflash F500: What’s the difference?

 The Mayflash F500 is a little more exciting to look at.
 It is bigger, but it also has this cracked artwork that looks quite cool, in my opinion.

-It also has some nice little touches, like a compartment for cable storage which isn’t present on the F300.
+It also has some nice little touches, like a compartment for cable storage that isn’t on the F300.

 Performance